rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 marker for the standard of equal comparison it may come as no surprise that the only sublexicon attested with more than two hits was the quantifying expression peĺeškanzo ‘about half of it’ 10 hits, with its sibling adnominal-person cells.
-By searching for word forms without ambiguous 1sg -N and 2sg %T readings, indefinite genitive and indefinite nominative plural, respectively, I was further able to discern traces of the REFLEXIVE-STEM and PERSONAL PRONOUN paradigm, as well as the KIN-TERM, BODY-PART and SPATIAL-SETTING sublexica, each with only one hit per word form.
+By searching for word forms without ambiguous 1sg -N and 2sg -T readings, indefinite genitive and indefinite nominative plural, respectively, I was further able to discern traces of the REFLEXIVE-STEM and PERSONAL PRONOUN paradigm, as well as the KIN-TERM, BODY-PART and SPATIAL-SETTING sublexica, each with only one hit per word form.